ndrewwm/svelteblog/src/lib/posts/books-2024/+page.md

       Madeline Miller (2011)
     </div>
     <p>
       This is another book I read as part of a book club.
 Jenny had also wanted me to read this one for a while.
 Similar to <em>Circe</em>, Miller revisits themes from classical stories under a new perspective.
-The novel follows the life of Patroclus, companion and lover of fabled Achilles, from boyhood to his mortal end on the battlefields of the Trojan war.
+The novel follows the life of Patroclus, the companion and lover of Achilles, from boyhood to his mortal end on the battlefields of the Trojan war.
 A thread connecting <em>Circe</em> and <em>Song</em> is the pain that stems from children being different or below the expectations that their parents set out for them.
-This is particularly visible in Thetis's (Achilles's mother) dismissal of Patroclus as a distraction from her son's
     </p>
   </div>
 </div>